gautam-balamurali/simple-ekart/README.md

 - A small e-commerce web app, to display some products.
 - Used a json file to store the products.
-- Used a public [API](https://geektrust.s3.ap-southeast-1.amazonaws.com/coding-problems/shopping-cart/catalogue.json) from [geektrust](https://www.geektrust.com/) to fill the json file.
+/*- Used a public [API](https://geektrust.s3.ap-southeast-1.amazonaws.com/coding-problems/shopping-cart/catalogue.json) from [geektrust](https://www.geektrust.com/) to fill the json file.*/
+- Used a static json data to fill the json file.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.